tweag/nickel/notes/overriding.md

 Keeping a language lean is usually a good design guideline: to provide an expressive yet simple set of features upon which others can be built as libraries.
-However, in the case of Nix, overriding is a fundamental pattern, and having it implemented in user code leads to some well-known issues:
+However, in the case of Nix, overriding is a fundamental pattern, and having it implemented in user code leads to some general well-known issues:

-- Definition, update or field access may not be as ergonomic as with vanilla native records.
+- ~~**(ERG)**~~ Definition, update or field access is not as ergonomic as with vanilla native records.
 - Several competing mechanisms have been implemented in slightly different contexts.
 Overriding in general is already difficult for beginners, but having to learn several ones, all similar but still different, is hard.
 - User land implementations don't have a first-class access to information such as source location and metavalues.
 In a dynamic language, this can make good error reporting much harder.
-- It is also potentially harder to make user land implementations efficient.
+- It is potentially harder to make user land implementations efficient.

 See [this gist](https://gist.github.com/edolstra/29ce9d8ea399b703a7023073b0dbc00d)
 for more details.
 We continue with an overview of existing mechanisms in Nix and